 Recruitment Facts

-5. Sometimes recruiters may schedule 20 to 30 candidates for a particular week drive.
-Finally, only 2 or 3 candidates turn up for the interview.
-It doesn't mean the recruiter's fault or ineffectiveness in keeping up with the candidates on the drive.
-Candidates fail to attend the interview because of various reasons (personal, unplanned commitments, etc.).
-Recruiters should not feel dissatisfied if they get few candidates for the weekly drive.
-To avoid this situation, recruiters should always schedule more candidates.
+5. Sometimes, recruiters may schedule 20 to 30 candidates for a particular week, but only 2 or 3 may turn up.
+This doesn't reflect the recruiter's fault or ineffectiveness.
+Candidates may fail to attend due to various reasons (personal, unplanned commitments, etc.).
+Recruiters should not feel dissatisfied if few candidates attend.
+To avoid this, always schedule more candidates.

 Have a good day.